ionic-team/ionic-learn/content/formulas/localstorage/article.md

 kind: formula
 ---

-Being able to persist data in an app is crucial due to the large variance in mobile network connectivity, and users expect apps to reasonably function regardless of whether they are connected to the web or not.
+Being able to persist data locally in an app is crucial.
+The large variance in mobile network connectivity and the fact that users expect apps to reasonably function regardless of whether they are connected to the web or not means we need to make sure we store enough data locally to make the app function in these conditions.

-Fortunately, with web technologies storing data locally is a snap.
+Fortunately, with web technologies storing data locally is fast and easy.

 ### Local Storage